henry2004y/KeyNotes/contents/flr.md

 where $a$ is the box length in x and $c$ is the box length in z (i.e. length of field lines).
 See [@wright1994dispersion] for illustrating the dispersion of waveguide propagation in this case.

-If we believe that the boundary at $x = a$ is not a reflector but is driven, it would be appropriate to impose a wavenumber $k_y$ along the outer boundary and solve for $k_x$ given $k_z$.
-This is the case when the magnetopause is driven by the Kelvin-Helmholtz instability, which was proposed in the 1970s to be the driver of field line resonances.
-However, the biggest problem for this hypothesis to be valid is that the mapped phase speeds to the magnetopause were too high compared to in-situ measurements.
-In addition, in spite of numerous magnetopause crossings by ISEE 1 and 2, regular oscillations of the magnetopause corresponding to the Kelvin-Helmholtz waves were not seen.
-These two facts indicated that we should seek for a new explanation for the driver.

 __Nonuniform density and magnetic field__

 The simplest assumptions in this case would be $\rho = \rho(x)$, $B_0 = B_0(x)$ (Maybe even $B_0 = \text{const.}$, but that would be too unrealistic.), and that the Alfvén speed $V_A$ is monotonically decreasing with $x$, $\partial V_A / \partial x < 0$.
 Then again we get @eq:flr_wave_bz.
 Solving this equation for given boundary conditions in $x$ yields a set of orthogonal eigenfunctions $B_{1z}(x)$ and eigenfrequencies.

-The main features of the solution are:

-1. A singularity/resonance occurs at position $x_r$ where
+First of all, we shall notice that a singularity/resonance occurs at position $x_r$ where

 $$
 \omega^2 = k_z^2 V_A^2(x_r)
 $$

-Across $x_r$ there will be a $180^o$ phase shift for the perturbed terms.
-(A successful explanation of phase changes at those discrete frequencies from different latitudes on the ground is a strong proof of the validity of the model.)
+Across $x_r$ there will be a $180^o$ phase shift for the perturbed terms (@eq:flr_polarization).
 Energy is been absorbed at the resonance point from fast mode to Alfvén mode.
 Dissipation is required, otherwise the amplitude of the Alfvén wave grows secularly.
 Ionospheric dissipation near the resonant field line is likely to be one important process limiting the growth of the resonance amplitude.

-2. The first order term in @eq:flr_wave_bz dominate near $x=x_r$, but is small in the propagating interval.
+Secondly, the first order term in @eq:flr_wave_bz dominate near $x=x_r$, but is small in the propagating interval.
 In the WKB limit (@sec:WKB), we consider waves of short wavelength in $x$; i.e. second order derivatives of $B_{1z}$ are much larger than first order derivatives.
 In the lowest order WKB analysis we may neglect the first order derivatives and solve

 $$
 \frac{\partial^2 B_{1z}}{\partial x^2} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0